jmahler/jmahler.github.io/_posts/2014-01-17-missing_number.md

 # Background

-This question was given during an interview on 1/17/2014 for a firmware test engineer position.
+This question was given during an in person interview on 1/17/2014 for a firmware test engineer position.